 There are two reasons why you should take page structure seriously: For scannability and readability.

-With a well-structured page, both your visitors and Google will quickly determine what the page is all about.
+With a well-structured page, both your website visitors and Google will quickly determine what the page is all about.
 And, because it’s easy on the eyes, your visitors won’t mind reading the page all the way through, instead of just skimming through it.

 Use header tags whenever necessary.
 Headers aren’t just for adding a larger and stylized piece of text, but they can actually help you create a sense of hierarchy on the page.

 In fact, Google bots use these tags to get a summary of the post.
 Header tags help them identify whether the content is organized properly and if the subject has been unpacked based on other high-ranking pages that discuss the same topic.